 Total flavonoids content

-Flavonoids, a group of polyphenolic secondary metabolites with strong antioxidant properties, are present in Jamun fruit in forms such as dihydroquercetin diglucoside, myricetin glucoside, rhamnoside, acetyl-rhamnoside, and pentoside (Jagetia, 2017).
+Flavonoids, a group of polyphenolic secondary metabolites with strong antioxidant properties, are present in Jamun fruit in forms such as dihydroquercetindiglucoside, myricetin glucoside, rhamnoside, acetyl-rhamnoside, and pentoside (Jagetia, 2017).
 In this study, the total flavonoid content in Jamun fruits exhibited a gradual decline during cold storage across all treatments.
 However, the rate of decline was significantly slower in BAP-treated fruits, particularly at the 1.5 mM concentration (Table 4).
 Fruits treated with 1.5 mM BAP consistently retained higher flavonoid levels at 5-day intervals compared to controls.
 Notably, flavonoid content in BAP-treated fruits remained relatively stable up to 20 days of storage, while the control fruits, especially those stored in open packets, showed a more rapid decline.
 By 30 days after storage (DAS), the highest flavonoid content was recorded in the 1.5 mM BAP-treated fruits (33.33 mg RE/g), in contrast to 25.2 mg RE/g in the open control and 26.73 mg RE/g in the sealed control.
 These findings suggest that BAP treatment, particularly at higher concentrations, effectively preserved flavonoid compounds by mitigating oxidative degradation and delaying senescence, thereby enhancing the nutritional and functional quality of Jamun during extended cold storage.

 Total antioxidant capacity (CUPRAC)